htsuruo/firestore_converter_gen/README.md

 This package automatically generates type-safe converters for [cloud_firestore](https://pub.dev/packages/cloud_firestore).

-When you add the `@FirestoreConverter()` or `@firestoreConverter` annotation to your defined model class, type-safe converter methods will be automatically generated.
+When you add the `@FirestoreConverter()` annotation to your defined model class, type-safe converter methods will be automatically generated.
 This can be also used with [json_serializable](https://pub.dev/packages/json_serializable) and [freezed](https://pub.dev/packages/freezed).

 This generator consists of the following two packages:
 - [firestore_converter_gen](https://github.com/htsuruo/firestore_converter_gen/tree/main/packages/firestore_converter_gen)